ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the interface configuration data into an etcd data store using the correct [interface key][key-reference].
+Put the interface configuration data into an etcd data store using the correct [VPP interface key][vpp-key-reference].

 Example data:
 ```json